 All eligible faculty and staff are covered under the college’s basic group long-term disability (LTD) insurance plan and may choose to be covered under the plan’s supplemental option.
-Coverage under both the basic plan and the supplemental option is available after a one-month waiting period, beginning on the employee’s service date.
-This waiting period may be waived if the employee submits proof that he or she was covered by a group LTD plan within the three months prior to employment at Williams.
-To be covered, employees must complete an enrollment form within 31 days of hire or eligibility, whichever comes later.
-Specific details about the LTD insurance plan may be found in the Long Term Disability Insurance Certificate.
+Coverage under both the basic plan and the supplemental option is available beginning on the employee’s hire date (or benefits eligibility date).
+To be covered, employees must complete enrollment within 31 days of hire or eligibility, whichever comes later.

 Basic LTD Insurance

 The College pays the full cost for an eligible employee’s basic LTD coverage.
 This coverage will provide an employee who has been disabled for a period of 180 days* with 60% of their monthly base salary in effect at the onset of his or her disability, offset by payments from other sources described below.
 The maximum monthly benefit under the Basic LTD insurance is $8,000 and the minimum monthly benefit is $100.
 Because the college pays the premium for this portion of the coverage, the monthly benefit is considered taxable income.

 *The College’s Short-Term Disability policy provides benefits during the first 180 days of disability for staff and faculty.

 There is a one-year waiting period for LTD benefits for pre-existing conditions.
 This means that no LTD benefit will be payable for any disability that is due to, is contributed to by, or results from a pre-existing condition unless that disability begins after the employee has been insured under the LTD plan for one year.